a

 The regulation was put into effect on May 25, 2018, and levies harsh fines against those who violate its privacy and security standards, with penalties reaching into the tens of millions of euros.

-The regulation itself is large, far-reaching, and fairly light on specifics, making GDPR compliance a daunting prospect, particularly for small and medium-sized enterprises (SMEs).
+The regulation itself is significant, far-reaching, and relatively light on specifics, making GDPR compliance a daunting prospect, particularly for small and medium-sized enterprises (SMEs).

 The six most common applications of GDPR are: